westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 #### What did just happen?

 We just ran our first code- `Program.cs`.
-We `compiled` the code file (converted code into machine instruction) and the machine executed them.
+We `compiled` the code file- converted code into machine instructions- and our computer has executed them.
 To be precise, this code has been executed:

 ```cs
 using System;